w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

    a destination chain and forward a notification XCM.
 2. `teleport_assets` - Teleport some assets from the local chain to some destination chain.

+### Transfer Reserve vs Teleport

+While both extrinsics deal with transferring assets, they exhibit fundamentally different behavior.

+- **Teleporting** an asset implies a two-step process: the asset is burned/destroyed in the origin chain and re-minted to whatever account is specified at the destination.
+Teleporting should only occur if there is an inherent and bilateral trust between the two chains, as the tokens destroyed _could not_ necessarily be guaranteed to have the same properties when minted at the destination.
+- **Transferring** or **reserving** an asset implies the movement of funds from one authority to another, in this case, from the Origin of the sender's chain and into the sovereign account (who will ultimately benefit from the assets) on the destination chain.

 ## Version Negotiation Extrinsics

 The following extrinsics require root, as they are only used when bypassing XCM version negotiation.